 They will be working with TPC partnerships to increase the number of smoke free policies in multi-unit housing with public and private market housing.
 ALA will also support coalition development and increase capacity and communications for TPC partnerships.

-Indiana Public Health Association
+Indiana Rural Health Association

 Vincennes University-Indiana Teen Institute